 How can you defend yourself if you are charged with a crime?

-Because of the potentially lifelong consequences of a conviction for child pornography, you should contact a criminal defense attorney as soon as possible.
+Because of the potentially lifelong consequences of a conviction for child pornography, you should contact a criminal defense attorney in Delaware as soon as possible.
 An attorney can do an in-depth analysis of your social media account and devices to determine the origin of the illegal content.
 Your defense lawyer can also protect your rights from overzealous law enforcement agents who are taking innocent material out of context.
 Our office has been on the cutting edge of digital crimes since its inception.
 Our attorneys have acquired knowledge through prior case experience, training, and the use of file sharing services that form a foundation of knowledge of how the online world works.